iterative/dvc.org/content/blog/2021-10-15-october-21-dvc-heartbeat.md

 title: October '21 Heartbeat
 date: 2021-10-15
 description: >
   Monthly updates are here!
-Making sense of the MLOps Landscape, Community love, our MLOps philosophy, DVC Studio, R for DVC, new learning opportunities, team members and more!
+The word of the month is workflows, Community love, , new learning opportunities, team members and more!
 descriptionLong: |
   This month you will find:
   🗺 Navigating the MLOps Landscape,
   🧐 Our MLOps philosophy
   📖 MLOps learning opportunities,
-  💻 R with DVC,
-  🎥 Conference videos from our team members,
+  🎥 Meetup and Conference videos,
   🚀 Info on our growing team, and more!
 picture: 2021-10-15/october21cover.png
 author: jeny_defigueiredo